gdm413229/swwmgz_m/ExtendedLore.md

 - 2147: Reginald E. Griggs Jr. is imprisoned after countless human remains were found in the basement of his summer house in Olathe.
 - 2148: The Doom episodes happen as the UAC still hasn't learned their lesson.
-  After a lone marine reaches the gates of Hell in order to shut them off from the inside, Akari Labs deploys the first Demolitionist in order to combat the remaining invaders on Earth.
-After the marine's victory against the Icon of Sin, the invasion ends, but some demons still remain, so without even being given a moment to rest, the marine's sent on another mission.
-Months later, the UAC still hasn't learned anything, and one of their bases on the moons of Jupiter is invaded.
-The now legendary "Doom marine" is sent there.
+  The only survivor of the incidents on Phobos and Deimos, the "Doom Marine", arrives on Earth after having fought his way out of Hell, only to find it invaded by Demon armies.
+The UAC comes into contact with him and he's tasked with stopping the invasion by reaching the gate they used to enter our world, and closing it shut.
+Seeing an opportunity to compete against the UAC, Akari Labs deploys the first Demolitionist, and gives them the same mission.
+After the victory against the Icon of Sin, the invasion ends, but some demons still remain, so without even being given a moment to rest, the marine's sent on another mission.
+Months later, and despite having been thoroughly reformed, the UAC still hasn't learned anything, and another invasion happens.
+The now legendary "Doom marine" is sent there, Plutonia begins.
 - 2149: An UAC-owned ship en route to the Jupiter base is hijacked, Demon reinforcements arrive.
-The marine manages to fight them off again.
+The marine manages to fight them off again (Evilution).
 After the incident he is decomissioned, and the Doom episodes are classified.
-Zanaveth III attempts to take over the world while it's still recovering from the invasion, fails.
-Hell attempts another invasion of Mars, Doom 2016 happens.
+Zanaveth III attempts to take over the world while it's still recovering from the invasion, fails (Total Madness: It Always Gets Better).
-- 2150~2151: The fight against the last remaining Demons on Earth continues.
-  Doom Eternal happens.
-After defeating |BIG SPOILER HERE| contact with him is lost completely.
+- 2150: UAC president Ian Kelliher announces that the company will place all its efforts into repairing the damages done to Earth, though there isn't much hope for this to be finished before the turn of the century.
+When Saya finds out, she congratulates him for "being less of a greedy bastard", but at the same time mocks him for now being "the US government's lap dog".
-- 2156: Akari Labs succeeds in creating safe teleportation.
+- 2156: Akari Labs succeeds in creating safe teleportation, following the announcement, the UAC's reaction on social media is legendary, in part due to the fact Saya openly mocked them by branding it "demon-proof".
-- 2160: Demonic forces are discovered on several old UAC bases, having been resurrected by a "Mother Demon".
-Seeing as the Slayer is nowhere to be found, the Doom marine is re-commissioned to stop this madness, he succeeds, but in a last transmission states that he will "stay in Hell to make sure no demon ever comes out again".
+- 2160: Doom 64.
+Demonic forces are discovered on several old UAC bases, having been resurrected by a "Mother Demon".
+The Doom marine is re-commissioned to stop this madness, he succeeds, but in a last transmission states that he will "stay in Hell to make sure no demon ever comes out again".
-- 2170: A group of monks discover a mansion haunted by demons, become trapped.
-  The Doom Slayer heads in to "fix things".
-A mysterious figure is seen leaving the mansion afterwards.
-- 2171: Akari Labs manages to extend their teleportation technology to travel between universes.
-The Demolitionist is deployed in a world called Parthoris, and takes part on a mission to defeat an evil sorcerer who had taken over the land.
+- 2171: The "Akari Project".
+Akari Labs manages to extend their teleportation technology to directly travel between any points in space between any universes, arbitrarily, without the need to pair them beforehand by building connected teleporters.
+This new technology was named "interportals".
+After searching for "places of interest for testing", The Demolitionist is deployed in a world called Parthoris, and takes part on a mission to defeat an evil sorcerer who had taken over the land.
 A month later, following a recommendation from Ashley Knox, the second contact with the Anarukon happens, this time all going peacefully.
 Saya Miyamoto meets Kirin Xanai, their marriage brings forth an alliance between the humans and the Anarukon.
   Two weeks after the wedding, a second exploration is initiated, with the Demolitionist deployed into a realm known as Cronos in order to defeat an associate of the old sorcerer from their previous mission.
-- 2173: Third major exploration, with the Demolitionist taking part of a rebel uprising in a world dominated by a cult known as the Order of the One God.
+- 2173: Third major exploration, with the Demolitionist taking part on a rebel uprising in a world dominated by a cult known as the Order of the One God.
 - 2174: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky" reveals itself.
 It is defeated by a single man, one John A. Bortson III.
 - 2175: Reginald E. Griggs Jr. is executed by lethal injection.
 His last words:
   "those brats deserved it, they didn't know how to use a fucking chair lol".
+- 2178: A group of monks discover a mansion haunted by demons, become trapped.
+  Through the use of advanced magicks, the head monk summons the "Doom Slayer", a dimension hopping warrior highly experienced in excising demons, and request his services.
+Once the evils of the mansion are eliminated, a mysterious figure is seen leaving it afterwards.
 - 2181: An old man, who later reveals himself as Manakei, contacts Akari Labs with a request to be transported to Hell.
-After reaching the royal throne (or what was left of it), he pushes away the rotten corpse of the former prince and takes his place as the true ruler of Hell.
-His first official act is to cease the hostilities with humans, declares the Doom Slayer "Guardian of the Gates".
+After reaching it, he unleashes his full power, and singlehandedly defeats the remaining usurper generals, who were in the middle of planning yet another invasion of Earth.
+After a moment of rest, he makes his way to the royal throne, and takes his place as the legitimate ruler of Hell.
+His first official act is to cease all hostilities with mankind.
 - 2187: Following a very difficult period of negotiation, the White Scar treaty is dismissed.
 As bonds with the Nukuri are re-established, their technology is adopted once again by all countries.
 The Nekuraku family in full joins in on Saya's birthday party the week after.
-- 2193: Akari Labs completes the "Akari Project", resulting in humanity's first entry into FTL travel.
 - 2200: Earth joins the X'Animen Coalition, now known as the "United Aligned Worlds".
+- 2201: The UAC files for bankrupcy.
 - 2207: All damage from the Hell Invasion of 2148 is finally repaired.
 - 2214: The Vortex Rikers crashes on planet Na Pali, Unreal begins.
 - 2215: The NEG is formed in anticipation of the coming Skaarj invasion.